Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 0.25 cubic feet

 Diary compiled by Nellie Edith Koonce in Bloodland, Missouri during the Great Depression in 1931.

-This is a memoranda book of an early resident of Relfe in southern Phelps County, Missouri.
+The Samuel Ledgerwood Papers contains a photocopy of a memoranda book belong to Samuel Ledgerwood, an early resident of Relfe in southern Phelps County, Missouri.
 The entries concern the operations of a general store and mill.